Linerre/linerre.github.io/content/posts/2025-09-18-linked-list-in-clojure-breif.md

         (recur (.next curn) (inc curp))))))
 ```

 It just feels criminal if we have `find-prev` without the corresponding `find-next`.
 Agree with me?
 Hopefully.
-For a singly linked list, its tail has a perfect mark: it has *no* next node (of course we are not talking about rings):
+For a singly linked list, its tail has a perfect mark: *no* next node

 ```clojure
 (defn find-next